sergeballif/NSC-Math-182/GP8.3.md

 title: Guided Practice 8.3
 ---

-# Guided Practice for 8.3: Geometric Series
+# Guided Practice for 8.3: Series of Real Numbers

 ## Overview

-A sequence of numbers is an ordered list of numbers.
-In this section we move from continuous functions to discrete functions and determine what convergence means for sequences.
+In this section we learn several tests that allow us to determine whether a series converges or diverges.

 ## Learning objectives